#3103: Exoplanet System

 Transcript

-[Central diagram showing a star with various planets and objects orbiting around it, with labels and descriptions connected by dotted lines:]
+[Central diagram showing a star with various planets and objects orbiting around it, with trajectories connected by dotted lines and labels and descriptions by solid lines:]

-[Label pointing to a large planet very close to the star:]
+[Label pointing to a large planet with strips and a dot near the center close to the center:]

 Giant planet orbiting so close that it's actually rolling on the star's surface

-[Label pointing to a small object near the star:]
+[Label pointing to a small object with several large bulged spots near the star:]

 Hot Jupiter